Utility Problem

 Mitigation

-Identify utility cutoff switches/valves and who can operate them.
-Coordinate with Facility Operations for pre-planning of response incidents.
+1. Identify utility cutoff switches/valves and who can operate them.

 Response

-In the event of extended utility loss (power, water, sewage, etc.) to a facility, certain precautionary measure should be taken depending on the geographical location and environment of the facility:
+In the event of extended utility loss (power, water, sewage, etc.) to a facility, certain precautionary measures should be taken depending on the geographical location and environment of the facility:

-• Find a flashlight, some are available in hallways throughout the building and in most rooms.
-Or use your cellphone or other device to illuminate your path.
+3. Find a flashlight or use your cellphone or other device to illuminate your path if necessary.

-• DO NOT attempt to exit the elevator without emergency responders present.
+3. DO NOT attempt to exit the elevator without the elevator contractor or emergency responders present.

-• Be prepared to provide fire monitors if occupancy is permitted during a utility outage.
+6. Be prepared to provide fire monitors if occupancy is permitted during a power outage affecting life safety (fire alarm, smoke control and sprinkler) systems.

-• If the building DOES NOT have a backup generator, and the life safety/fire detection system is not powered, a Fire Watch must be implemented if the building is to be re-occupied while the power is out.
+1. If the building DOES NOT have backup power, and the life safety/fire detection systems are not powered, a Fire Watch must be implemented if the building is to be re-occupied while the power is out.
 A Fire Watch must:

 • Be competent to identify fire hazards.